mcdeoliveira/pyctrl/doc/tutorial.rst

 -----------------------

 As you suspect after going through the :ref:`Hello World!` example, it is useful to have a default controller with a clock.
+In fact, as you will learn later in :ref:`Timers`, every :py:class:`ctrl.Controller` comes equipped with some kind of clock.
 The method :py:meth:`ctrl.add_device` automates the process of adding blocks to a controller.
 For example, the following code::